Dropping a Class or Classes

 At the point of withdrawal, the portion of your Federal grants and loans you are entitled to receive is calculated on a percentage basis by dividing the total number of calendar days you completed before you withdrew by the total number of calendar days in the semester or session.
 Scheduled breaks of five consecutive days or more are excluded.

-Fall 2012 semester - If a student resigns on or after October 29, 2012, (revised due to Hurricane Isaac) and obtains all instructors’ signatures verifying that he/she attended classes at least one time, he/she will earn 100% of the federal financial aid received.
+Fall 2021 semester – If a student resigns on or after November 8, 2021, and obtains all instructors’ signatures verifying that he/she attended classes at least one time, he/she will earn 100% of the federal financial aid received.

 Once the Return of Title IV Funds calculation is completed, if the University is not required to return all of the excess funds, you must return the remaining amount.
 Any loan funds that you must return need to be repaid according to the terms of your promissory note.
 If you must return any grant funds, certain repayment regulations apply.
 If Nicholls is required to repay Federal aid funds, you are responsible for any balance owed to the University as a result of the repayment.